xNinjaKittyx/PyAniList/README.md

 - Using the AniList API as a backup or data storage service is strictly prohibited.
 - ‘Hoarding’ or mass collection of data from the AniList API is strictly prohibited.
 - If you would like to use the AniList API in a commercial client (this includes ads and in-app purchases) just drop me an email joshstar [a-t] mail [do-t] com and I’ll get back to you eventually.
 With the current usage of the API it’s rather unlikely any kind of profit cut etc will be necessary.

+## TODO List:

+- Make setup.py and setup PyPI package and upload
+- Update the ReadTheDocs to a usable setting.

+Only thing that works so far is Grant Authentication PIN w/ some users API.